 Filing US taxes from Switzerland

 Despite the fact that every US citizen and Green Card holder must file a tax return with the IRS, many expatriates still don’t.
 Many are unaware of these obligations, thinking that as an expat they do not need to file tax returns in the US.
 You do!
-For more information and help filing your US tax returns from Switzerland, contact Taxes for Expats and see our guide to taxes for American expats.
+For more information and help filing your US tax returns from Switzerland, contact Taxes for Expats and see our guide to filing US taxes from abroad.

 Calculating your Swiss taxable income and wealth